patlewis-MSFT/RemoveIntuneDevice/README.md

 * PowerShell v5.0 on Windows 10 x64 (PowerShell v4.0 is a minimum requirement for the scripts to function correctly)
 Note: For PowerShell 4.0 you will require the PowershellGet Module for PS 4.0 to enable the usage of the Install-Module functionality
 First time usage of these scripts requires a Global Administrator of the Tenant to accept the permissions of the application

+## Getting Started
+After the prerequisites are installed or met, perform the following steps to use the script:
+1. Download the RemoveIntuneDevice.ps1 to your local Windows machine
+1. Run PowerShell from an elevated Administrator account
+1. Browse to the directory where you copied RemoveIntuneDevice.ps1
+   * Type: **.\RemoveIntuneDevice.ps1**
+1. Follow the prompts for authentication and for the UPN of the owner or previous owner's device